 Family: Fabaceae or Leguminosae, the legume family; the cassia group.

-Density: Average reported specific gravity varies from .65 to .78(ovendry weight/green volume), equal to an air-dried weight of 51 to 62 pcf.
-Janka hardness is 1980 pounds of force.
+Density: Zebrawood is regarded as quite strong.
+Average reported specific gravity is 0.70(ovendry weight/green volume), equal to an air-dried weight of 55 pcf.
+Janka hardness is 1570 pounds of force.

 Drying & shrinkage: It dries well without checking or cracking, but has a tendency to warp.
 Movement in service is rated as small.
 Average reported shrinkage values (green to ovendry) are 6.8% radial, 11.5% tangential and 16.5% volumetric.

 Working properties: Zebrawood works fairly well although it is sometimes difficult to obtain a smooth finish when planing or shaping because of tearing of interlocking grain.
 It has good gluing properties, takes a good polish and turns easily.
 Veneers have the best qualities when quartersawn.
 Possible adverse reactions from the dust and wood include asthma, irritant to eyes and skin and breathing difficulty.

 Durability: The heartwood is durable and highly resistant to termite attack but is not treatable with preservatives.

 Uses: Because of its striking, striped effect, Zebrawood is used extensively in veneer form for cross-banding and inlays and for borders on furniture.
 It also has uses in flooring, general construction and turnery.

 Availability: It is available in limited supply and is considered moderately expensive.